Aranmanai: Production

-The filming was started on 28 September 2013 in Pollachi with Raai Laxmi, Andrea, Kovai Sarala, Nithin Sathya and Manobala.
-Hansika joined the team on 6 October 2013 and told "it's a super challenging role for me that I haven't done till today".
-The film largely takes place in a palace, for which a set created by Mohan Babu in Hyderabad was used.
-2 crores were spent for renovating the palace, in which 70 per cent of the film was shot.
-According to Sundar C, the film stars more than one hour of computer graphics imagery.
+Filming started in late September 2013 at Pollachi.
+The film largely takes place in a palace, for which a set created by Mohan Babu in Hyderabad was used. ₹2 crore were spent for renovating the palace, in which 70 per cent of the film was shot.
+According to Sundar, the film features over an hour of computer-generated imagery (CGI).
+Filming was completed in January 2014, while post-production took over six months due to the extensive CGI.

 Music

-The Soundtrack was composed by Bharadwaj and Karthik Raja composed the background score.
+The soundtrack was composed by Bharadwaj and Karthik Raja composed the background score.